 Your position may vary from employer to employer.
 You may be required to provide diagnostics on engines, make repairs, perform maintenance checks, follow specific guidelines and lists and even perform repairs in the field.
 If you are responsible for managing a fleet, your job may also require extensive travel in and around the state of Idaho.

 Experience is important but so is education.
 Most jobs donít require industry certifications, but they are available and they can help you secure a position.
-With Idaho being on the lower end of the spectrum for available diesel mechanic positions, you will need to provide your employer with something extra.
 This may include your ability to diagnose the newer electronic engines that contain parts that help with fuel efficiency and other performance-related tasks.

 Within your position, you will likely be working with a lot of different equipment.
 This includes welding equipment, lathes, grinding machines, pneumatic wrenches and more.
 These are typically provided to you by your employer.
 What you probably have to supply on your own are various hand tools.
 If you do not have these tools, it could set you back in your ability to get employed where you want.